MJKWoolnough/ics/README.md

 ```

 PropDescription provides a more complete description of the calendar component
-than that provided by the "SUMMARY" property
+than that provided by the "SUMMARY" property.

 #### type PropDue